-The materials identified by an ISBN may exist only in printed or other physical form, not electronically.
-And even if an electronic book exists, access rights may be limited.
+The materials identified by an ISBN can exist only in printed or other physical form, not as digital resources accessible in the WEB; and even if an electronic book exists, its access rights may be limited.
 ISBN-based URN resolution services are expected to support a wide variety of information services related to books.
 Hence, when the identified manifestation of the book cannot be supplied, the applicable URN:ISBN resolver SHOULD supply descriptive and rights metadata about the relevant manifestation; the resolver MAY also provide links to other manifestations of the same work, or to related works.